artemis-yl/artemis-yl.github.io/_posts/2019-04-11-AccidentAnalysis.md

 ## Background Information <a name="2"></a>

-July 5th, 2013, 10:50 pm: Montreal, Maine & Atlantic Railway (MMA) train parked on descending grade in Nantes, Québec The Train:
+On July 5th, 2013, 10:50 pm: Montreal, Maine & Atlantic Railway (MMA) train parked on descending grade in Nantes, Québec.

+The Train:
-5 locomotives & 72 Class 111 Tanks cars
+- 5 locomotives & 72 Class 111 Tanks cars
-7.7M L of petroleum crude oil
+- 7.7M L of petroleum crude oil
-From New Town, North Dakota
-To Saint John, New Brunswick
-The Locomotive Engineer (LE)
+- Traveling from New Town, North Dakota to Saint John, New Brunswick The Locomotive Engineer (LE)
 Common company practice: hand brakes on all locomotives + 2 additional cars Left lead locomotive running